Equal Pay In NZ

 Alexander Turnbull Library

-The Industry Training Act 1992 set up industry training organisations (ITOs) to take over apprenticeship training.
+The Industry Training and Apprenticeships Act 1992set up industry training organisations (ITOs) to take over apprenticeship training.
 The traditional apprenticeship contract was replaced with a training agreement between the trainee, the employer and the ITO.
 Traineeships became offered in new areas such as tourism and travel, social services, and sports, fitness and recreation.
 Training standards were assessed on the basis of competency instead of time served.
 Trade and advanced trade certificates were replaced by unit standard-based national certificates, which formed part of the National Qualifications Framework.
 The strategic leadership role of ITOs was recognised by a change to the Industry Training Act in 2002.

 Manatū Taonga, the Ministry for Culture and Heritage

 The Modern Apprenticeships scheme, which began in 2002, aimed to combine ITO training with traditional workplace-based apprenticeships, such as building and plumbing, as well as the public sector, retail, forestry and road transport.
 In the 2000s, women were still not well represented in workplace-based training, except for traditionally female occupations such as hairdressing.
+(See: Jeremy Baker (1 May 2022), " Apprenticeships and trade training – Apprentices become trainees", Te Ara – the Encyclopedia of New Zealand)

 Alexander Turnbull Library